- Undergraduate Math Courses

 The program requires 10 specific Education courses, listed below, totaling 30 credits.
 These are elected in the junior and senior years in a specified order.
 Consult with the School of Education Office of Student Services for the order and timing of these courses.

-- Methods of Teaching Mathematics (or minor field): Ed 413 (3 credits)
+- Methods of Teaching Mathematics (or minor field): EDUC 413 (3 credits)

-- Problems and Principles of Secondary Education: Ed 304 (2 credits)
+- Problems and Principles of Secondary Education: EDUC 304 (2 credits)

 The last 4 of these are to be elected concurrently.
-We repeat: students must apply for admission to the certification program by January 15 of their sophomore year.
+We repeat: students must apply for admission to the certification program during their sophomore year.
 Forms are available at the School of Education, Office of Student Services 1228 SEB.

 Every student must successfully complete an introductory course in psychology (should be taken before Ed 391) and Michigan's licensure requirements.